Ancient Voices for the Modern Soul

 Song of Solomon — The Love at the Center of Everything

 The most surprising book in the Wisdom Literature is also one of the most important.
-It teaches us how to understand human love, divine love, and the longing that connects them.
+It sanctifies human love and reveals the nature of God's passionate pursuit of His people.

 Why This Book Belongs in Your Bible Study